mate-desktop/mate-desktop.org/blog/20160922-mate-1-16-released.md

 ## What's new in MATE 1.16

-The release is focused on improving GTK+3 compatibility, migrating components to newer libraries, fixing bugs and code hygene.
+The release is focused on improving GTK3+ compatibility, migrating components to newer libraries, fixing bugs and code hygiene.
 The headline changes in MATE Desktop 1.16 are:

   * Improved GTK+3 support across the entire MATE Desktop.